AldonaPiet/Portfolio/README.md

 Currently, to get practical skills, I do Dare IT challenges:
 Automatic Tests + Python.

-### ....and privately
+### ....and privately ⛺
-In my free time I like walking, playing piano or playing with my cat (OK, playing with a cat is a must - she would not let it slide ;)
+In my free time I like walking, playing piano or playing with my cat (OK, playing with the cat is a must - she would not let it slide 😉).
+I also like reading manga, watching anime and asian series.

-## Tech skills
+## 🛠️ Tech skills

 •	DevTools